lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 title = "Optimizations as a company of one"

 +++
-Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.
+Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.

 In short, I am a company of one.
-I am the one who answers the customer support emails and I am the one who codes and deploys features.
+I am the one who answers the customer support emails and I am the one who codes and deploys new features.
 I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and the one who designed the logo.

+In this post, I'll be sharing how certain optimizations I've identified and made in regards to engineering, product, marketing and customer support have made this attainable for me thus far in my journey of working on Lunch Money as a solopreneur!

 # A "typical" week

 A week is never typical as there is an endless list of things to do and all that changes are the priorities.

-In the last 7 days as the company of one behind Lunch Money, here's what I got done:
+In the last 14 days, here's what I got done:

 * **Product:** Launched an internal beta testers program
 * **Engineering:** Wrapped up a 2-week long refactor of some core components on the client-side
 * **Marketing:** Sent out a newsletter to 3000+ people about the latest features on Lunch Money
 * **Engineering:** Started and finished 2 major features: advanced transaction filters and "every two weeks" recurring
 * **Product:** Launched and announced new features (in addition to other improvements and bug fixes) to beta testers
-* **Support:** Replied to over 100 support tickets
+* **Support:** Replied to over 200 support tickets
-* **Networking:** Had 5x one hour networking Zoom calls
 * **Marketing:** This blog post
 * **Marketing:** Experienced a surge in sign ups due to being mentioned on a Dutch podcast